ChristosKrilisDev/MenuCameraController/README.md

 # MenuCameraController
-The Menu Camera Controller is for 3D environment menus.
+A Menu Camera Controller is for 3D envirments and menus.

 About: